The Right Plan Makes All the Difference

 • Is overtime mandatory or on a volunteer basis?

-• Will it be necessary to shorten break and lunch durations?
+• Will it be necessary to shorten breaks and lunch?

 • Can you switch agents’ days off so that most are scheduled to work on the day or days of the event?